ganeti/ganeti/man/gnt-instance.rst

 before forcing the shutdown (e.g. ``xm destroy`` in XEN, killing the kvm process for KVM, etc.).
 By default two minutes are given to each instance to stop.

+The ``--ignore-consistency`` option will make Ganeti ignore any errors in trying to shutdown the instance on its node; useful if the hypervisor is broken and you want to recuperate the data.

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it